 Personal Injury: Defence

-Friendly and approachable, Andrew is consistently recognised by the Chambers & Partners and Legal 500 directories as a leading personal injury junior.
-The Legal 500 (2021) says that he is:
+Andrew is regularly instructed by Defendants in EL, PL and RTA catastrophic injury claims worth in excess of £1m.
+He does not accept instructions in new cases with a value below £250,000.
+He is recommended in the Chambers & Partners and Legal 500 directories as a leading personal injury junior.
+The Legal 500 says that he is:

 - Serious traumatic brain injury;

 - Serious spinal injury;

 - Military claims (in particular, defending the Ministry of Defence in many Non-Freezing Cold Injury, Noise-Induced Hearing Loss and other EL and PL claims);

 - Fatal accidents pursuant to the Fatal Accidents Act 1976 and the Law Reform (Miscellaneous Provisions) Act 1934;

 - Chronic pain, CRPS, fibromyalgia, somatoform disorder and FND (functional neurological disorder);

 - Accidents abroad, including disputes as to jurisdiction and applicable law under Rome II and the Private International Law (Miscellaneous Provisions) Act 1995;